ricmmartins/fasthack-linux/concepts.md

 In addition, Inodes are also independent of file names.
 So this means you can copy a single file, rename it and still have it point to the same Inode as the original.

-## Redirects and Pipes - stdin, stdout , stderr and tee
+## File descriptors, pipes and redirects

 This section explains how the input and output directing features of the GNU/Linux system work.